COST GUIDES

 A plumbing survey is a process where you can determine whether the plumbing and the drains have any blockages or leaks and where they are.

-What is the plumbing survey process?
+What does the plumbing survey process consist of?

 • Inspection